 Hey you!
 You’re probably getting a preview of baby’s personality by feeling them move.
 By those playful kicks and jabs, you may realize you’ve got a gentle dancer or an active ninja!
-Week 29 of pregnancy is a good time to start finalizing details, like stocking the nursery with baby care essentials, touring your hospital’s labor and delivery ward, selecting a pediatrician and checking out a few potential daycares.
+Week 29 of pregnancy is a good time to start finalizing details, like stocking the nursery with baby care essentials, taking an in-person (if your hospital allows it) or virtual tour of your hospital’s labor and delivery ward, selecting a pediatrician and checking out a few potential daycares.
 (Depending on where you live, you may encounter a long wait list!)
 You’ll also want to start packing a bag with the things you know you’ll want with you at the hospital for baby’s birth.
 Leave it by the door, so you can add items you think of along the way—and so you can grab it at a moment’s notice.

 At 29 weeks, baby is the size of an acorn squash.
 Your 29 weeks baby already measures about 15.2 inches long.
-They weigh about 2.5 pounds but still have a way to go—can you believe baby will triple in weight before birth?
+A 29 week fetus weighs about 2.5 pounds but still has a way to go—can you believe baby will triple in weight before birth?